 Treatment

-It's not currently possible to cure spinal muscular atrophy (SMA), but research is ongoing to find new treatments.
+It's not currently possible to cure spinal muscular atrophy (SMA), but there are treatments and support that can help.
+Research is ongoing to find new treatments.

-Treatment and support is available to manage the symptoms and help people with the condition have the best possible quality of life.
+Treatment and support aims to manage symptoms and help people with the condition have the best possible quality of life.

 A team of different healthcare professionals will be involved in your or your child's care.
 They'll help make a care plan outlining the support and treatments you may need.